gregertw/actingweb_firstapp/README.md

 In test_driver/app.dart, you will find dataHandler used by the enableFlutterDriverExtension() call.
 This allows two-way communication between the tested application and the tests (that can send messages using driver.requestData('cmd')).
-This is an interesting technique to use to enable and disable mocks as you do the testing.
+This is an interesting technique used to enable and disable mocks as you do the testing.

 To simplify and make mocking dynamic, I have introduced mocks into the application state by adding a mocks object to the state (see `model/appstate.dart`).
 The mocks object is a map of objects that can be used throughout the application (i.e. dependency injection through app state).
 See in ui/login/index.dart and the _AuthPageState class for an example with the Auth0Client.
+Note that care should be taken to avoid that mocks can be triggered in the a production app as authentication can be bypassed this way.

 ## Some thoughts on state management